w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ---

-This guide will walk you through how to set up [Prometheus](https://prometheus.io/) with [Grafana](https://grafana.com/) to monitor your node using Ubuntu 18.04.
+This guide will walk you through how to set up [Prometheus](https://prometheus.io/) with [Grafana](https://grafana.com/) to monitor your node using Ubuntu 18.04 or 20.04.

 A Substrate-based chain exposes data such as the height of the chain, the number of connected peers to your node, CPU, memory usage of your machine, and more.
 To monitor this data, Prometheus is used